HOMEBLOGINQUIRYSEARCH

 Alcohol consumption – heavy drinkers are at increased risk of breast cancer

-There are also many lifestyle factors that can decrease breast cancer risk.
+Many lifestyle factors can decrease breast cancer risk.
 Some of the most important include:

 • Maintaining a healthy weight